Showing posts with label Dilip Kumar. Show all posts

 P.S: You could consider sending Rs 100 if it doesn’t bother you. – Mittu

 I arranged the papers in order and kept that lengthy letter folded.
-With his usual demeanour, Mittu Mama opened his tin almirah with his small key hanging in his Poonooland gave me a big envelope and some postal stamps.
+With his usual demeanour, Mittu Mama opened his tin almirah with his small key hanging in his Poonooland and gave me a big envelope and some postal stamps.
 As I took it in my hand after writing the address, he said, “Don’t drop this letter in any post box of your convenience due to your laziness.
-Go to Park Town post Office direct to post it.
-Keep me informed after you are done”, and gave me a fifty paise coin and said, “You keep it with you”.
+Go directly to Park Town Post Office to post it.
+Keep me informed after you are done,” and gave me a fifty paise coin and said, “You keep it with you.”
 I left.

-After three days, a telegram was received at eight ‘O clock in the night.
-I ran to Mittu Mama to inform about it.
+After three days, a telegram was received at eight o'clock in the night.
+I ran to Mittu Mama to inform him about it.

 Mittu Mama was deeply asleep.
 I shook his shoulder and woke him up.